2007 Uttarakhand Legislative Assembly election: Parties and alliances

+Others

 Results

 The Bharatiya Janata Party emerged as the largest party with 35 seats in a house of 70.
 They were still one short of the majority to form a government.
 After much wrangling it was announced that the Uttarakhand Kranti Dal and the three Independents would be supporting the government.
 The incumbent Indian National Congress Government lost as they had only 21 seats out of 70 seats.

 After protracted discussions it was announced the B. C. Khanduri would be Chief Minister and B. S. Koshyari was to manage party work.